MadWizardDE/Insomnia/README.md

 It does the work for you, to register Insomnia as a system service, download and install all necessary dependencies, guide you through a basic configuration of the parameters.
 Nevertheless, you are encouraged to dive into the 🚧 **Wiki** to discover, what Insomnia can do for you and how to configure it.

 If it happens that you decide against using Insomnia, the installer will help you to remove everything from your system completely.
 For your convenience, you can run the installer again (or hit "Modify" in the system settings) to add/remove some of the optional features later on.

+🪄 Just download the latest release from GitHub and follow the steps of the wizard.